wolfox9527/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
+It will also install Day of Defeat: Source and run it.

+**PASSWORD:** The initial password is 'Docker', if you want to change or delete the password edit the file 'server.cfg'.

-It will also install Counter-Strike: Source and run it.
-Update Notice: Simply restart the container if a newer version of the game is available.
+**Update Notice:** Simply restart the container if a newer version of the game is available.

 ## Env params
 | Name | Value | Example |